Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Monte Carlo Simulation

 \subsubsection{Output parameters}

-Similar to section \ref{monte1}, we ignore cases where $ \alpha_{s} \not \in [10^{-8}, 10^{-1}]$ and $ n_{out} \not\in [3,7]$.
-Due to this, we again lose around 8\% to 16\% of data as $n_{in}$ increases from $3$ to $7$.
+Here again we convert $\tilde{\alpha}_{\rm out}$ to $\alpha_{s,{\rm out}}$ by using Eq \eqref{alpha}.
+However, unlike the previous framework, the values of $M,R$ and $\tilde{J}$ that are required in \eqref{alpha}, are calculated using $\kappa_{\rm in}$ and the choice of the equation of state (BSR4) as discussed above.
+Similar to section \ref{monte1}, we ignore data that produces $ \alpha_{s,{\rm out}} \not \in [10^{-8}, 10^{-1}]$ and $ n_{\rm out} \not\in [3,7]$.
+It again leads to omission of around 8\% to 16\% of data as $n_{\rm in}$ increases from $3$ to $7$.
 We again use the median relative error (Eq \eqref{median_error}) to compare the input and output parameters, but we don't normalise the error with the 0.1\% error assumed for the rotational frequency.
 This is because the error depends on other input parameters, as $T \to \infty$: